Originally recorded by Larry Meredith (1970).

 “According to Richard, the oboe intro to The Carpenters’ recording was originally a guitar.
 They had run into Jose Feliciano (who was a big fan) in a restaurant and he wanted to play on one of their records.
 They went into studio and that intro was devised by Jose.
 The next day, however, Richard got a phone call from Jose’s manager stating in no uncertain terms Jose be removed from the recording.
 Richard essentially did as requested and replaced the guitar intro with the oboe.

-“Shirley Bassey’s 1971 cover of ‘For All We Know’ charted first in the UK but that bigger worldwide hit was recorded by The Carpenters later that same year.”
+“Shirley Bassey’s 1971 cover of ‘For All We Know’ charted first in the UK but that the bigger worldwide hit was released later the same year by The Carpenters.”

 “For All We Know”, clip from the movie Lovers and Other Strangers: http://youtu.be/WhBm2Fh3pBY